-Jon on this wine: “This vineyard has two somewhat distinct portions: the old vine dry farmed zin – see above – which occupies the western higher portion of the vineyard, and the lower (by like 15 feet) gentle slope of trellised SB.
-Its large double cordons ripen slowly and retain blazing acid even in this quite hot site.”
+Jon on this wine: “The Hillside vineyard has two somewhat distinct portions: the old vine dry farmed zin – see above – which occupies the western higher portion of the vineyard, and the lower (by like 15 feet) gentle slope of trellised SB.
+Its large double cordons ripen slowly and retain blazing acid even in this quite hot site.

 Grape: Sauvignon Blanc

 Making of: The grapes were picked at the beginning of September and were partially destemmed, with 50% left as whole clusters.
 Sealed and left to macerate for 1 week before being foot crushed.
 They finished fermentation with gentle punch downs every other day till dryness.
 6 months of elevage without disturbing.
-Bottled without fining or filtration, 20 ppm total of SO2 received (10 post-MLF, 10 before bottling).
+Bottled without fining or filtration, 13 ppm total of SO2 at bottling.